christo-pr/blogposts/How_do_I_write_React.md

 export default HomeContainer
 ```

-First, I import React, some people use destructuring to import `Component` also, I use the React variable since it's `Component` is available as a property of the default export of react.
+First, I import React, some people use destructuring to import `Component` also, I use the React variable since `Component` is available as a property of the default export of react.

-I also [don't use constructor](https://hackernoon.com/the-constructor-is-dead-long-live-the-constructor-c10871bea599), I prefer to use the [class properties](https://github.com/tc39/proposal-class-fields)
+I also [don't use constructor](https://hackernoon.com/the-constructor-is-dead-long-live-the-constructor-c10871bea599), I prefer to use [class properties](https://github.com/tc39/proposal-class-fields)
 to define the state, and use the lifecycles of react to fetch initial data or to update state on renders.

-I've always though that the use of `this` in javascript is really hardcore, but I liked though, seems to me like if you had all thw javascript wisdom just beacuse you use `.bind` in your code.
+I've always though that the use of `this` in javascript is really hardcore, but I liked though, seems to me like if you had all the javascript wisdom just beacuse `.bind` is in your code.
 I change all of that when working with React, (even tough I still think that using `this` is cool if that solves your problem) instead of the regular method declaration of the classes
-I use an arrow function assignment, so the `this` keyword works as expected and looks cleaner.
+I use an arrow function assignment, so `this` keyword works as expected and looks cleaner.

-The first line of the `render()` method is always the desctructuring of all the props I used across all the jsx I'd use on the component, this way,next time I come across this component,
+The first line of the `render()` method is always the desctructuring of all the props of the component, so next time I come across this component,
 I know easily which props I'm using without having to dig into all the jsx code (which supposed to be clean).

 And last but not least, I export the component at the end of the file.